Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Abstract

-In recent papers \cite{CCGL20a,CCGL20b}, we developed extremely accurate methods to compute quasi-periodic attractors in a model of Celestial Mechanics: the spin-orbit problem with a dissipative tidal torque.
-This problem is a singular perturbation of a conservative system.
-The goal of this paper is to show that it is possible to maintain the accuracy and reliability of the computation of quasi-periodic attractors for parameter values extremely close to the breakdown and, therefore, it is possible to obtain information on the mechanism of breakdown of these quasi-periodic attractors.
+We consider a Celestial Mechanics model: the spin-orbit problem with a dissipative tidal torque, which is a singular perturbation of a conservative system.
+The goal of this paper is to show that it is possible to compute quasi-periodic attractors accurately and reliably for parameter values extremely close to the breakdown.
+Therefore, it is possible to obtain information on mathematical phenomena at breakdown.

-The result is obtained by implementing a method that uses at the same time numerical and rigorous improvements, in particular, \begin{enumerate*}[label={\sl (\roman*)}] \item the time-one map of the spin-orbit problem (so that the invariant objects we seek for have less dimensions), \item very accurate computations of the time-one map (high order methods with extended precision arithmetic), \item very efficient KAM methods for maps (they are quadratically convergent, the step has low storage requirements and low operation count), \item the algorithms are backed by a rigorous a-posteriori KAM Theorem, that establishes that, if the algorithm is successful and produces a small residual, then there is a true solution nearby, and \item The algorithms are guaranteed to reach arbitrarily close to the border of existence, given enough computer resources.
+The method we use incorporates the same time numerical and rigorous improvements.
+Among them \begin{enumerate*}[label={\sl (\roman*)}] \item the formalism is based on studying the time-one map of the spin-orbit problem (which reduces the dimensionality of the problem) and has mathematical advantages; \item very accurate integration of the ODE (high order Taylor methods implemented with extended precision) for the map at its jets; \item a very efficient KAM method for maps which computes the attractor and its tangent spaces ( quadratically convergent step with low storage requirements, and low operation count); \item the algorithms are backed by a rigorous a-posteriori KAM Theorem, which establishes that if the algorithm, produces a very approximate solution of functional equation with reasonable condition numbers. then there is a true solution nearby; and \item the continuation algorithm is guaranteed to reach arbitrarily close to the border of existence if it is given enough computer resources. \end{enumerate*}

-Indeed, monitoring the properties of the solution, we obtain very effective criteria to compute the parameters for the breakdown to happen.
-We do not know of any other method which can compute even heuristically this level of accurate and reliable values for this model. \end{enumerate*}

-As a byproduct of the accuracy we maintain till breakdown, we study several scale invariant observables of the tori.
-In contrast with previously studied simple models, the behavior at breakdown of the spin-orbit problem does not satisfy standard scaling relations.
-Hence, the breakdown phenomena of the spin-orbit problem, are not described by a hyperbolic fixed point of the renormalization operator.
-In fact, it seems that the renormalization operator has a more complicated behavior.
+As a byproduct of the accuracy that we maintain till breakdown, we study several scale invariant observables of the tori used in the renormalization group of infinite dimensional spaces.
+In contrast with previously studied simple models, the behavior at breakdown of the spin-orbit problem does not satisfy standard scaling relations which implies that the spin-orbit problem is not described by a hyperbolic fixed point of a renormalization operator.